mynew4/cmangos-docs-wiki/dbscripts.md

 <!-- -->
 -   **SCRIPT\_COMMAND\_OPEN\_DOOR = 11**
     -   datalong: Guid of the activated door.
 It's a [gameobject.guid](gameobject#guid).
 Can be skipped for buddy.
     -   datalong2: Delay before closing again the door.
-If the value is &lt; 15 seconds then 15 seconds is used instead.
+If the value is < 15 seconds then 15 seconds is used instead.

 <!-- -->
 -   **SCRIPT\_COMMAND\_CLOSE\_DOOR = 12**
     -   datalong: Guid of the activated door.
 It's a [gameobject.guid](gameobject#guid).
 Can be skipped for buddy.
     -   datalong2: Delay before opening again the door.
-If the value is &lt; 15 seconds then 15 is used instead.
+If the value is < 15 seconds then 15 is used instead.

 <!-- -->
 -   **SCRIPT\_COMMAND\_ACTIVATE\_OBJECT = 13**